 of unending struggles for the right of their unions to exist, the New Deal

 assisted American workers at a time when the national labor movement was

 declining precipitately in membership.

 During June 1933, Congress enacted the National Industrial Recovery Act (NIRA)

 to combat the economic depression by shortening hours of labor, increasing

 wages, and eliminating unfair trade practices.
-The Act also created the National
+The Act also created the

-representatives to bargain collectively with employers.
+their own representatives to bargain collectively with employers.

 On the Pacific Coast, where company unions had dominated industrial

 relations since the early 1920's, the effect of the federal legislation

 was to open a new era in employer-employee relations.'

 the Pacific Coast labor situation was Tacoma, where ILA Locals 38-3 and

 These locals were respected by both the ILA international office and other